 - Portable water bowl (I use this one on all our walks and outings)

-- Dog bags
+- Dog bags for going to the bathroom

 - Ziploc bags of food (this takes up minimal space and easy to toss once each bag is empty)